tencentyun/intlcloud-documents/yehe_doc/域名与网站/SSL 证书/快速入门/新手入门_intl_en.md

 ### Step 2: submit information for verification
  #### Domain name ownership verification
 For DV SSL certificates, 3 verification methods are supported: automatic DNS verification, manual DNS verification, and file verification.
- >!If the domain name entered is added successfully to [Tencent Cloud DNS](https://console.cloud.tencent.com/cns), it will support automatic DNS verification.
+ >!If the domain name entered is added successfully to [Tencent Cloud DNS](https://console.cloud.tencent.com/cns), automatic DNS verification is supported.

 #### Organization verification
-For OV and EV SSL certificates, you need to submit the materials, upload the confirmation letter, and wait for review.
+For OV and EV SSL certificates, you need to submit the required materials, upload the confirmation letter, and wait for review.
 A reviewer will call you to verify the information and send an email asking you to confirm the domain name information.
 For more information, see [Material Submission for OV/EV SSL Certificates](https://intl.cloud.tencent.com/document/product/1007/30160).

-### Step 3: issue a certificate
+### Step 3: wait for the certificate to be issued
-After your certificate order passes the review, the CA will issue a certificate to you.
+After your certificate order passes the review, the CA will issue your certificate.
 - **OV and EV certificates**: it takes **3-5 business days** to issue an OV certificate and **5-7 business days** to issue an EV certificate.
 - **DV certificates**: it takes between **10 minutes and 24 hours** to issue a DV certificate.

-### Step 4: install a certificate
+### Step 4: install the certificate
-1. Log in to the [SSL Certificate Service Console](https://console.cloud.tencent.com/ssl).
-The **Certificate Management** page is displayed.
+1. Log in to the [SSL Certificate Service Console](https://console.cloud.tencent.com/ssl), and the **Certificate Management** page will be displayed.
-2. In the row of the certificate you want to install, click **Download**.
+2. Find the row of the certificate you want to install, click **Download**.
 3. After downloading the certificate, decompress the certificate and install it on your server.
 Click [here](https://intl.cloud.tencent.com/document/product/1007/30173) to see installation details.